Sri Venkateswara College of Engineering: Projects

-Dr P Jothilakshmi, Professor, Department of Electronics and Communication Engineering, has granted a Design patent by IPR.

-Dr A Bhaskaran, Professor and Head, Department of Applied Physics, has granted a Design patent by IPR.

-Dr R Gayathri, Professor and Ms Mehzabeen, Assistant Professor, Department of Electronics and Communication Engineering, has granted a Design patent by IPR.

-Mr Raj Vikram and passed out students of Electrical and Electronics Engineering, has granted a patent in the name of SVCE by IPR.

-Dr K Suresh and Dr C Yaashuwanth, Department of Information technology, has received a grant of Design patent.

 Grants

 Intramural Research Grant (IRG)

 SVCE funding in-house research projects to motivate and encourage young faculty into research.
 The Management announced and sanctioned Rs.8 Lakhs for eight Departments each Rs.1 Lakh for the period of two years.
 Eight grants (APC/AUT/BIO/CHE/ECE/EEE/INT/MEC) are sanctioned by SVCE in the Academic years 2022-2023 and 2023–2024.

 SVCE Research fellowship

 This Fellowship for full time research scholars pursuing PhD in research Centres of SVCE.
 The Management of SVCE sanctioned research fellowships for every year.
 For the first two years Rs.18000/- fellowship per month and third year the fellowship is Rs.20,000/-.
 As on date seven research scholars are benefited in this scheme.

 Intramural research grant for collaborative research with IITM

 The Management was sanctioned Rs.70,000 for intramural research grant to Mr V R Vignesh, final year BTech Chemical Engineering student for his collaborative research with IITM.
 Management approved full sponsorship for presenting his research papers in USA.
 He got admit in PhD program with full financial assistance from University of Illinois, USA.